This post may contain affiliate links. Please read our disclosure policy.

-Fall of the bone barbecue ribs cooked on the grill then smothered in saucy tangy BBQ Sauce!
-Who knew you could enjoy amazing ribs, right at home?
+Fall off the bone barbecue ribs cooked on the grill then smothered in saucy tangy BBQ Sauce!
+Try these with our list of the best sides for ribs!

 Mmmmmm BBQ ribs!
 Finger-lickin’ good, and so perfect for summer!
 I know some people like to cook BBQ ribs in the oven, but I love cooking them on the grill so today I thought I’d share with you my recipe for Grilled BBQ Ribs made right on the grill.
 Grilling ribs is easier than you might think, you just need to make sure to follow the steps correctly for the best result.
 If you don’t, you might be left with dried out ribs, and who likes that?
 Grilled BBQ Ribs are just perfect for summer!

-One of the most important steps you need to take before you grill ribs is to prep them.
-I like to trim any excess fat off the ribs – fat that is hanging loose, or little chunks of meat just hanging on by a thread.
-The other key is to remove the membrane.
-This part is kinda tricky if you haven’t done it before, and truth be told, I haven’t always done this step because I didn’t realize I was supposed to until a couple of years ago.
-The membrane is going to be on the side with all of the bones.
-You’ll need a knife and starting at one end, kinda wiggle the knife under the membrane.
+- Remove the membrane – the membrane is going to be on the side with all of the bones.
+You’ll need a knife – starting at one end, kinda wiggle the knife under the membrane.
 Once you get it going, you’ll be able to grab onto it and pull it off.
 It’s going to be slippery though so you might want to use a paper towel to help you get a better grip.
-Like I said, you don’t have to do this, but you’ll get the best results if you do.
+Removing the membrane isn’t a requirement but does help provide a better end result.

-Oh, and don’t forget to rinse the ribs.
-Just give them a quick rinse under cold water and pat them dry with paper towels.
+- Rinse the ribs– just a quick rinse under cold water is all that’s needed.
+Pat them dry with paper towels.

-To really take your ribs to the next level, you’ll want to season them with a dry rub.
-I have a recipe for my signature blend of spices that I use for my dry rub, and you can find that here.
+- Season the ribs – To really take your ribs to the next level, you’ll want to season them with a dry rub.
+I have a recipe for my signature blend of spices that I use for my dry rub.
 Season both sides liberally with the dry rub.
 This is your only opportunity to season the meat.
 A dry rub adds a lot of flavor, so don’t skip this step!

 The key to really terrific grilled ribs is to cook them indirectly which simply means you will NOT be placing these ribs over the flame.
 To be able to do this you need a large enough grill where you can light only one section of the grill.
 If you have a Big Green Egg Like I do (you can see a picture in this post if you have no idea what I’m talking about), you’ll be using the plate setter for indirect heat.
 You will want to heat your grill to about 275-300F.

-The last tip I’m going to offer is to use a great BBQ sauce.
-Whether you make your own or buy one from the store, make sure you like it before you slather it all over the ribs!
+The best BBQ sauce for ribs is entirely subjective and totally up to your and your personal preferences.
+Use whatever your favorite BBQ sauce is!
+Whether you make your own (here’s our homemade BBQ Sauce) or buy one from the store, make sure you like it before you slather it all over the ribs!
 Feel free to share your favorite BBQ sauce in the comments below!

 - 1 cup honey